Rudy Van Gelder's cutting equipment and EQ curves — what the equipment records and his own testimony tell us

 What equipment did Rudy Van Gelder use for cutting?

-Question answered on this page: What equipment did Rudy Van Gelder — the engineer who cut records for Blue Note and Prestige — use, and what EQ curve did he record with?
+Question answered on this page: What equipment did Rudy Van Gelder — the engineer who cut records for Blue Note and Prestige — use, and what EQ curve did he cut with?
 And how does this relate to the debate over EQ curves?

 An engineer who controlled everything from recording to cutting